zalanwastaken/guified/README.md

 - 11.5 (Mysterious Mysteries)
   - Windows ✅ Full support
   - Linux ✅ Without FFI
   - MacOS ❌ No support.
 Bugs on MacOS wont be fixed(Guified might still run.
-MacOS is not blocked)
+MacOS is not blocked)[COMING SOON IN B-2.1.0]
 - 11.4 (Mysterious Mysteries)
   - Windows ✅ Full support
   - Linux ✅ Without FFI
   - MacOS ❌ No support.
 Bugs on MacOS wont be fixed(Guified might still run.
-MacOS is not blocked)
+MacOS is not blocked)[COMING SOOM IN B-2.1.0]
 - 11.3 (Mysterious Mysteries)
   - Windows ✅ Full support
   - Linux ✅ Without FFI
   - MacOS ❌ No support.
 Bugs on MacOS wont be fixed(Guified might still run.
-MacOS is not blocked)
+MacOS is not blocked)[COMING SOOM IN B-2.1.0]

 ## 📍 Roadmap